jmussman/okta-password-import-hook-dotnet/README.md

 The purpose of the inline hook is to handle the verifification of a password missing in the Okta organization against another directory or database.
 If the password is deemed to be correct, then Okta will set the cleartext password it saw as the user's password, this is the *import* part of the scenario.

 This solution will run out of the box and the unit and integration tests will pass.
-The target for password verification is a bind to an LDAP server.
+The target for password verification is to use a local Active Directory domain or bind to an LDAP server.
 To actually use the project the appsettings.json file would have to be configured with a real target server, and the user must be created in the Okta organization with a specification to use the hook: [Create User with Password Import Inline Hook](https://developer.okta.com/docs/reference/api/users/#create-user-with-password-import-inline-hook).

 ## License